pbelcher417/streamlit_survival/README.md

 ## Purpose
 A simple Streamlit Application as a POC for creating an interactive Survival Analysis Report.
 Note this application is specific to the "Telco Churn" dataset from Kaggle, but could be adapted for other datasets.
+This application uses the lifelines library in Python. https://lifelines.readthedocs.io/en/latest/

 ## What is Survival Analysis
 "Survival Analysis is a is a collection of statistical procedures for data analysis where the outcome variable of interest is time until an event occurs.